jacobmjones17/Vasion-Demo/notes.md

 - Epxected Result: Expect zip/postal form to accept numbers and not letters
 - Actual Result: Allows you to use a nonexistent zip/code by using letters to checkout.
 Severity: Priority (If the user does not get their product, then the company loses business.
 They cannot receive their items if they do not have a valid zipcode.)

+quantity Test:
+1. Sign in using
+    username: stadard_user
+    password: secret_sauce
+2. Click "Add to Cart" for any item
+3. Click on Shopping Cart
+4. Change QTY to 2
+- Expected Result: Expected to be able buy multiple of an item
+- Actual Result: User cannnot add two of the same item into the cart.
+Severity: Priority (If the user needs to buy all of their kids backpacks, they can only order one at a time.
+This may even cause them to buy a backpack elsewhere.
+This costs the company business and money.)